Months ago, Google began rolling out a new “tabbed” interface for Gmail users.

 So besides increasing your odds of reaching people (even if they don’t see your initial email message), this also helps you with getting more customer information and feedback as well.

 Their Facebook data will provide demographic information.
 Or a webinar can provide you with hints on their pain points and other contact information (like their website, phone number, or role).
+Just make sure to verify the contact information using verification tools like email verifier, phone number lookup tools, etc. This will help you put your efforts into reaching out to the right people.

 You’re building a complete marketing funnel, but you’re also building a more complete customer profile that will make your marketing efforts more targeted and more effective.